 Alma Saravia was 19 years old, recently married and pregnant with her first child when Patricia Aguillen, also known as Nurse Patty, called.
-Aguillen asked Saravia, to participate in University Health System’s Nurse-Family Partnership.
+Aguillen asked Saravia, to participate in University Health’s Nurse-Family Partnership.

 The Nurse-Family Partnership program was created to educate new moms on prenatal care, infant care, child development, nutrition, parenting skills and the importance of planning future pregnancies.
 These meetings take place in the comfort of their own home.
 The Nurse-Family Partnership nurses provide home visits every two weeks.